godaddy/bffs/README.md

 ## Tests

-A Redis server and Cassandra should be running local.
+A key/value database (i.e Redis or similar) and Cassandra should be running local.

 ```sh
 npm test